StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 <!-- --- -->

-##### Our perspective is necessarily limited, and this is by God's intentional design {#we-ought-not-have-unrealistic-expectations-about-spiritual-conviction-our-perspective-is-necessarily-limited-and-this-is-by-god-s-intentional-design}
+##### Our perspective is necessarily limited, and this is by God's intentional design {#we-ought-not-have-unrealistic-expectations-about-spiritual-conviction-our-perspective-is-necessarily-limited-and-this-is-by-gods-intentional-design}

 {{< properties